-DCP Part B5 Side Boundary Setbacks
+DCP Part B5 Side Boundary Setbacks (Corner block - Two side boundaries, Two front setbacks)

 To ensure that the scale and bulk of buildings is minimised, To provide adequate separation between buildings to ensure a reasonable level of privacy, amenity and solar access is maintained.
 To provide reasonable sharing of views to and from public and private properties.